ramirezfx/docker-jekyll/README.md

-# docker-jekyll-4.2.2
+# docker-jekyll

-This will build a docker-image with Pre-installed Jekyll-4.2.2
+This will build a docker-image with Pre-installed Jekyll

 ## INSTALL